-Airport Road, in the Yahara River and Lake Monona Watershed, is a 2.60 mile river that falls in Dane County.
-This river is managed for fishing and swimming and is currently not considered impaired.
+West Branch Starkweather Creek (aka Airport Road Creek) in the Yahara River and Lake Monona Watershed, is a 2.60 mile river that falls in Dane County.
+This river is managed for fishing and swimming and is currently considered impaired.

 West Branch (Airport Creek): Sec.
 5,

 Surface acres = 4.i, Length = 2 miles, Stream order = I, Gradient = 3.7 ft/mile,

 Starkweather Creek is a slow-moving creek which drains 21.5 square miles of highly developed land on the east side of the City of Madison and discharges to the northeast side of Lake Monona at Olbrich Park.
 Most of its wetlands have been drained, filled, and developed for industrial, commercial, and residential purposes.
 The creek has been extensively altered through channelization, and the water quality in both branches is poor (Dane Cty.
 Reg.
 PIann.
 Comm.
 1979).

 The West Branch, sometimes called Airport Creek, originates In Cherokee Marsh near the Dane County Airport and is a tributary to the East Branch.
 In the past, the East Branch has received industrial effluent high in ammonia.
 Although this discharge has been eliminated, ill effects of this pollution remain (Dane Cty.
 Reg.
 Plann.
 Comm.
 1979a).
 Both branches have very low gradients and consequently have elevated summer temperatures with resulting low oxygen levels.